jackpuncochar/cfb-simulation/README.md

 ## Project Structure
 - Load play-by-play data since 2018 using R
-- organize_data.py handles data processing
+- *organize_data.py* handles data processing
-- Play-by-play simulation
+- Play-by-play simulation (*CFB Sim.ipynb*)
-    - Game class handles game rules, plays, and calls machine learning models from predictors.py
+    - 'Game' class handles game rules, plays, and calls machine learning models from *predictors.py*
-    - Player class and subclasses update player stats and calculate fantasy points
+    - 'Player' class and subclasses update player stats and calculate fantasy points
-    - PlayerLoader class gets only the players on a given slate of games using an external data source
+    - 'PlayerLoader' class gets only the players on a given slate of games using an external data source
-    - PlayerUsageManager handles historical player usage data also pulled from cfbfastR; these inputs help determine the probability that an offensive player is involved in a play
+    - 'PlayerUsageManager' handles historical player usage data also pulled from *cfbfastR*; these inputs help determine the probability that an offensive player is involved in a play
-    - GameSimulator class pulls everything together and simulates each game in the slate 'n' times and outputs fantasy statistics
+    - 'GameSimulator' class pulls everything together and simulates each game in the slate *n* times and outputs fantasy statistics

 ## Technologies Used
-- R : loads large amount of data using the built-in methods of the cfbfastR package
+- R - loads large amount of data using the built-in methods of the cfbfastR package
-- Python : object-oriented programming code to build play-by-play simulation, organize data from R load, and generate optimal lineups for daily fantasy
+- Python - object-oriented programming code to build play-by-play simulation, organize data from R load, and generate optimal lineups for daily fantasy
     - pandas, numpy, and statsmodels libraries

 ## Future Work